List of cultural assets of Algeria

 List of cultural assets of Algeria includes monuments, natural sites and parks, and other cultural assets as classed by the Algerian Ministry of Culture.
 The Ministry's list was updated in September 2019 with 1,030 cultural assets across the country.
 Skikda Province has the highest number of assets at 131.

 Adrar Province

-There are 7 cultural assets in Adrar: 4 historical sites, 2 contemporary sites of cultural importance, and 1 nature reserve.
+Adrar has seven cultural assets: four historical sites, two contemporary sites of cultural importance, and one nature reserve.